UWPCE-PythonCert/PythonCertDevel/_sources/class_schedule/session_1_03.rst.txt

 Mailroom
 --------

-You've got the basics of the language down -- enough to write the first full "program":
+You've now got the basics of the language down -- enough to write the first full "program":

 :ref:`exercise_mailroom`